travelling-matt/React-JS-Fundamentals/README.md

 Recreate BBC, Netflix and Airbnb screen shots.
 Create to do list where items can be added and then removed when complete.

-##2. ./calculator/calc.js and ./calculator/calc.css contain project to create a simple calculator in React
+##2. ./calculator/calc.js and ./calculator/calc.css contain project to create a simple calculator in React.

+./calculator/calcleon.js was code-along with Leon.

 #Update index.js as appropriate to switch between 1 and 2.